 KQED is an independently owned and operated nonprofit public benefit corporation.

 Have you ever turned on the TV or radio, only to catch a pledge drive?
 What you saw or heard is true — we’re a member-supported organization.
 The majority of our funding comes from donations from members of the community like you, followed by grants, endowments and bequests.
-We also receive some funds from businesses and nonprofit organizations in the form of sponsorships; however, they play no part in guiding the journalism produced by KQED.
-See our most recent financial statement (from September 30, 2020)
+We also receive some funds from businesses and nonprofit organizations through sponsorships.
+Less than 10% of our revenue comes from the federal government through annual grants from the Corporation for Public Broadcasting.
+See our most recent financial statement in our Annual Report to the Community.